Voverride/SeuPipe/README.md

 ## Install Dependencies

-To run **Spatpy**, you need to set up a Conda environment using the provided `environment.yml` file.
+To run **SeuPipe**, you need to set up a Conda environment using the provided `environment.yml` file.
 This will ensure that all required dependencies are installed in an isolated environment.

 1. Clone or download the project repository.
 2. In the project directory, create a Conda environment by running: